eddiemm/eddiemm/README.md

-### Hi and welcome! 👋

-## My name is Eddie and I love front-end development!
+### Edgar Mancia: Front End Enthusiast

-- 🌱 I’m currently studying React, Sass, and the Web Content Accessibility Guidelines (WCAG) provided by W3
+- 🌱 I’m currently studying React
 - 🙌 I’m looking to collaborate with other developers to learn new skills and solve interesting web problems
 - 🥅 2022 Goals: Contribute to open source projects and begin a career in web development
 - 💻 Current project: My own front-end portfolio